March 14th is Pi Day

 As you probably know from math class, “π (sometimes written pi) is a mathematical constant that is the ratio of any Euclidean circle’s circumference to its diameter. π is approximately equal to 3.14.
 Many formulae in mathematics, science, and engineering involve π, which makes it one of the most important mathematical constants.”
 Pi is such a fascinating number that it has its own holiday.
 Pi Day is celebrated on March 14th, which also happens to be the birthday of Nobel Prize-winning physicist, Albert Einstein (March 14, 1879).

-- PIDAY — A brief history of Pi, activities adn links from the Exploratorium.
-You can also join their Webcast on Explo.tv on March 14th.
+- PIDAY — A brief history of Pi, activities and links from the Exploratorium.

 - Pi Day — Learn about Pi and see some cool Pi-inspired designs